_JPG.jpg)

 Caring for, Handling, and Socializing

-This page is designed for shelters and clinics that take in feral cats and wish to improve the quality of care they provide for them.
+This page is designed only for shelters and clinics that take in feral cats and wish to improve the quality of care they provide for them.

 What is a feral cat?